folktale-io/structscanner/README.md

 When passed a slice as the destination, `Select` will populate it with all rows that are returned from the query.
 If there are no rows, the destination slice will be empty.

+In cases where the returned result set may be very large or unbounded, you can perform the query manually using `database/sql`, then create a `StructScanner` and pass the rows to its `Scan` method to scan one row at a time instead.

 Querying for a collection of related entities:

 ```go